-We believe that our future success will depend in part on our ability to continue to develop new business, and to enhance our existing business.
+We believe that our future success will depend on our ability to deepen our relationship with current customers and attract new customers by offering a compelling value proposition that enhances their workplace and business objectives.
 Accordingly, we invest a significant amount of our resources in research and development activities, with a particular focus on our SaaS offerings.
-During the fiscal years ended September 30, 2020 and 2019, we spent \$6.3 million and \$7.4 million, respectively, on internal research and development activities in our business.
-These amounts represent 18% in 2020 and 21% in 2019 of total revenue.
+During the fiscal years ended September 30, 2021 and 2020, we spent \$7.2 million and \$6.3 million, respectively, on internal research and development activities in our business.
+These amounts represent 20% in 2021 and 18% in 2020 of total revenue.